tinko26/ao/docs/api/src/ao/ao_mem.h.md

 # Notes

 This module provides three functions for copying, moving, and filling memory blocks, respectively.
 Although the standard library contains such functions, too, they are not available in a freestanding runtime environment.
 Nonetheless, many toolchains provide implementations for these functions, that are highly optimized for the target platform.
-Therefore, this module is abstract, that is, an implementation must be provided by a port package.
+Therefore, this module is abstract, that is, an implementation must be provided by a port.

 # Include